runtimeverification/llvm-backend/INSTALL.md

 ```shell
 lit test
 ```
 from the root source directory.
-You can use `-v` which test is being executed and the output of failling tests.
+You can use `-v` to see which test is being executed and the output of failling tests.

 There is also a unit test suite for backend internals;